WeiweiBian/analysis_CHIP/README.md

 I converted the count matrix into DESeq2-supported data format and used DESeq2 to find the differential peaks between cases and controls.
 The first attempt got NA values in adjusted P value, so I checked the DESeq and results function and found two related options.

-The 'minReplicatesForReplace' option in **DESeq** replaces outliers, and 'cooksCutoff=FALSE, independentFiltering=FALSE' in **results** function for independent filtering.
+The 'minReplicatesForReplace' option in **DESeq** for replacing outliers, and 'cooksCutoff=FALSE, independentFiltering=FALSE' in **results** function for independent filtering.
 There are some duplicated rows in our data, so I kept the first option valid and added "cooksCutoff=FALSE, independentFiltering=FALSE" when calling **results** function.

 I stored the differential peaks with FDR<0.01 as peaks_Padj.csv.